Minimum and maximum entropy distributions for binary systems with known means and pairwise correlations: Introduction

-Previous authors have studied these issues with maximum entropy models expanded to second-~\cite{Schneidman_Nature_2006}, third-~\cite{roudi_nirenberg_latham_2009}, and fourth-order~\cite{azhar_2010}.
-Here we use non-perturbative methods to derive rigorous upper and lower bounds on the entropy of the \emph{minimum} entropy distribution for fixed means and pairwise correlations, and we construct explicit low and high entropy models for the full range of possible uniform first- and second-order constraints (Eqs. \eqref{eqn:max_summary}-\eqref{eqn:exch_summary}; Figs. \ref{fig:SvN}, \ref{fig:Svnu}).
-Interestingly, we find that entropy differences between models with the same first- and second-order statistics can be nearly as large as is possible between any two arbitrary distributions.
-Thus, entropy is only weakly constrained by these statistics, and the success of maximum entropy models in biology~\cite{Russ_2005,Socolich_2005,mora_2010,Schneidman_Nature_2006,Shlens_JN_2006,Tkacik_2006,tang_2008,bethge_2008,yu_2008,Shlens:2009p4887,bialek_flock_of_birds_2011}, when it occurs for large enough systems~\cite{roudi_nirenberg_latham_2009}, represents a real triumph of the maximum entropy approach.
+Previous authors have studied the large scale behavior of these systems with maximum entropy models expanded to second-~\cite{Schneidman_Nature_2006}, third-~\cite{roudi_nirenberg_latham_2009}, and fourth-order~\cite{azhar_2010}.
+Here we use non-perturbative methods to derive rigorous upper and lower bounds on the entropy of the \emph{minimum} entropy distribution for {\em any} fixed sets of means and pairwise correlations possible for arbitrarily large systems (Equations~\eqref{eqn:min_summary}--\eqref{eqn:exch_summary}; Figures {\ref{fig:SvN} and \ref{fig:Svnu}}).
+We also derive lower bounds on the {\em maximum} entropy distribution (Equation~\eqref{eqn:max_summary}) and construct explicit low and high entropy models (Equations~\eqref{H_for_con} and \eqref{H_for_con2}) for a~broad array of cases including the full range of possible uniform first- and second-order constraints realizable for large systems. \ Interestingly, we find that entropy differences between models with the same first- and second-order statistics can be nearly as large as is possible between any two arbitrary distributions over the same number of binary variables, provided that the solutions do not run up against the boundary of the space of allowed constraint values (see {Section~{\ref{sec:LimSysGro}}} and Figure~\ref{fig:crash} for a~simple illustration of this phenomenon).
+This boundary is structured in such a~way that some ranges of values for low order statistics are only satisfiable by systems below some critical size.
+Thus, for cases away from the boundary, entropy is only weakly constrained by these statistics, and the success of maximum entropy models in biology~\cite{Russ_2005,Socolich_2005,mora_2010,Schneidman_Nature_2006,Shlens_JN_2006,Tkacik_2006,tang_2008,yu_2008,Shlens:2009p4887,bialek_flock_of_birds_2011}, when it occurs for large enough systems~\cite{roudi_nirenberg_latham_2009}, can represent a~real triumph of the maximum entropy approach.